 Since the first step in developing an ABM approach is to identify accounts, you are already halfway through the process by using a visitor identification tool.

-Next, analyze the behavior of your website visitors by tracking the web pages they visit and see what businesses are showing multiple visitors.
+Next, analyze the behavior of your website visitors by tracking the web pages they visit and seeing what businesses are showing multiple visitors.
 Once you have that data, gather the firmographic and the technographic data of the businesses.
 You can then easily reach out using personalized messaging tailored to their size, field, and tech stack.

 It’s a win-win situation for you as you are targeting potential buyers, and you are sending them the content they want to read and engage with.
 This two-step approach is a smart way to boost your sales and marketing process.